 Questions without an Auxiliary Verb

-We don’t an auxiliary verb for questions in the simple present/past when the main verb be.
+We don’t need an auxiliary verb for questions in the simple present/past when the main verb be.
 In this case, we simply invert the subject and verb positions to form the question,

 - I am/was addicted to ice-cream.